 - Learn in Nature: The park is a great destination for educational day trips and overnight excursions for school groups.
 All the trails are clearly signposted, and there are campfire sites as well as a lean-to shelter and a camping area along the way.
 The geological Luupään Lenkki Trail (2.2 km) includes exercises designed for school children.

 - Mountain biking: Mountain biking is allowed according to everyman's rights.
 Always stay on clearly visible tracks and pay attention to other hikers.
-See biking routes.
+There is also a 22 km long mountain biking trail in the National Park.
+See mountain biking trail.

 - Swimming: The park does not have its own official beach, but Harjulahti beach, which is managed by Joutsa local authority, can be accessed from the park.